LagomChain CLI

 For bank transaction commands:

-Now that you've learned the basics of how to run and interact with an LagomChain network, head over to configurations for further customization.
+Now that you've learned the basics of how to run and interact with an LagomChain network, head over to for further customization.